multiverseweb/Dataverse/README.md

 ---
 ## How to set up code in your computer?
 1. Save/copy the files [main.py](https://github.com/multiverseweb/finance_tracker/blob/main/main.py) and [functions.py](https://github.com/multiverseweb/finance_tracker/blob/main/functions.py) on your computer.
-2. In the `connecting mySQL` section of `main.py` file, write the host, user and passwd associated with your MySQL.
+2. In the `connecting mySQL` section of `main.py` and `functions.py` files, write the host, user and passwd associated with your MySQL.
 3. Open MySQL commandline client and execute the following query:
    ```mysql
    create database finance;